 Greek lawn displays became pretty common around campus during game days, and many featured Donald Duck like images, beginning as early as 1941.

-Legitimate Donald Duck images appeared in the 1943 yearbook, and featured Donald reading the yearbook, fighting in a snowball fight, and fighting the war, while dreaming of school activities.
+Legitimate Donald Duck images appeared in the 1943 yearbook, and featured Donald reading the yearbook, fighting in a snowball fight, and fighting in the war, while dreaming of school activities.
 Almost each image features “W.D.P.,” standing for Walt Disney Productions, in the corner.
 Additionally, on the first page featuring Donald, text in the corner reads “All Donald Ducks appearing in the 1943 Oregona are reproduced with the permission of Walt Disney Productions.”
 However just how that permission was achieved I could not uncover!

 What is unclear is just how Harris knew Walt.
 Harris hailed from Santa Cruz, went to Stanford where he played basketball, and was apparently well known in California education circles.
 So perhaps their paths crossed then?